- 1 Sunscreen and Coral

 Critics of the Study

-While the two studies mentioned present some compelling evidence, the wider scientific community remains unconvinced.
+While the two studies mentioned present some compelling evidence, many in the wider scientific community remains unconvinced.
 Terry Hughes, Distinguished Professor at James Cook University, points out that "the way in which coral tissues were exposed to sunscreen in experiments does not mimic the dispersal and dilution of pollutants from a tourist’s skin (and other sources) into reef waters and onto corals growing in the wild."
 Hughes also points out that some of the alarming concentration values reported from the US Virgin Islands were based off of a single sample, and that the study authors "did not report results for any blank samples (to control for contamination)".

 Sunscreens with Mineral Filters